RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: Semi-direct products of groups

 \subsection{RFD and MAP}

-Given a discrete group $H$ we denote by $Rep(H)$ ($\widehat H$) the set of equivalence classes of unitary representations of $H$ (irreducible unitary representations of $H$, respectively) with Fell topology.
+Given a discrete group $H$ we denote by $\Rep(H)$ ($\widehat H$) the set of equivalence classes of unitary representations of $H$ (irreducible unitary representations of $H$, respectively) with Fell topology.
 Fell topology on $\widehat H$ coincides with Jacobson's topology (\cite{BookPropT}, p.
 438).
-If another group acts on $H$ by automorphisms, this also induces the action on $Rep(H)$ and $\widehat H$ (see Lemma \ref{homeoPrim} above).
+If another group acts on $H$ by automorphisms, this also induces the action on $\Rep(H)$ and the action on $\widehat H$ by homeomorphisms (see Lemma \ref{homeoPrim} above).
+Note that we shall often identify (unitary) representations of $H$ with representations of the full group C*-algebra $C^*(H)$ or of the group ring $\C[H]$ without further comments.

 \begin{corollary} Suppose that $H, G$ are discrete groups, $G$ is amenable and acts on $H$ by automorphisms.
-Then $C^*(H \rtimes G)$ is RFD if and only if $G$ is MAP and every element of $\widehat H$ can be approximated in the Fell topology by finite-dimensional elements of $\widehat H$ whose orbits with respect to the action of $G$ are finite. \end{corollary} \begin{proof} This is equivalence (i)$\Longleftrightarrow$(iii) in Theorem \ref{th:maincrossed}. \end{proof}
+Then $C^*(H \rtimes G)$ is RFD if and only if $G$ is MAP and every element of $\widehat H$ can be approximated in the Fell topology by finite-dimensional elements of $\widehat H$ whose orbits with respect to the action of $G$ are finite. \end{corollary} \begin{proof} This is equivalence (i)$\Longleftrightarrow$(ii) in Theorem \ref{th:maincrossed}. \end{proof}

 Below we give a characterization of when a general semi-direct product is MAP.
 This is a consequence not of the statement of Theorem \ref{th:maincrossed} but of its proof.

 First, a lemma.
 It uses arguments similar to ones Bekka and Louvet had in their proof of equivalence of MAP and RFD for amenable groups (\cite{BekkaLouvet}) and which we already used here several times.
 As kindly pointed out by Bachir Bekka, it can be also deduced from more general \cite[Corollary 1.8]{BekkaInvariant}.